-- Provides fundamental information and describes practical methods to reclaim mine wastes facilities
+- Provides fundamental information and describes practical methods to reclaim mine-waste facilities

-- Compares the different methods and illustrates their application at site scale through case studies
+- Compares the different methods and illustrates their application at sites through case studies

 - Identifies new reclamation issues and proposes solutions to address them